24fisher/metron/README.md

 The app uses different Timers via adapters in order to optimize perfomance in various environments.
 Supports user beat-patterns.
 -----------------------------
-To build the solution you will need vs2017 with xamarin extention.
+To build the solution you will need vs2017 with xamarin extention installed.
 Version of .Net Standard lib required: 2.0